Preparing and running CROCO simulations on Irene-Rome (TGCC)

 cd ${SCRATCHDIR}/run_croco/Run_${CONFIG}

-vi crocotools_param.m # check that tidename and salname point to the right dataset
+vi crocotools_param.m # level = 0 ; check that tidename and salname point to the right dataset

 module load matlab